syntevo/docs/src/SmartGit/Manual/GitConcepts/Branches.md

 Where `ce1067054f` is the SHA hash of the commit that you would like the `NewFeature` local branch to be created from.

-### Tip
+> [!TIP]

-> After a creating a new release, tagging the commit that produced that release with an identifier is good practice.
+> After creating a new release, tagging the commit that produced that release with an identifier is good practice.
 > This makes it easier to identify where to branch from when creating bug-fix commits for that release.

 When you push changes from your local branch to the origin repository, these changes will be propagated to the tracked (remote) branch.